 USPS Alumni Programme

 The Ukrainian School of Political Studies is, first of all, the Community, networking and a unity of differences.
-We are constantly emphasising this but have a feeling that we can do much more for the Community.
+We are constantly emphasising this, but have a feeling that we can do much more for the Community.

-This is how the idea of the USPS Alumni Programme came up – a programme that brings together graduates of the School in different years and responds to their requests for good education and deepening interaction within the Community.
+This is how the idea of the USPS Alumni Programme came up — a course that brings together graduates of the School in different years and responds to their requests for good education and deepening interaction within the Community.

 USPS Alumni Programmeme is:

-- networking of alumni of the School from different years;
+- networking of Alumni of the School from different years;

 - professional discussions with participants and trainers on important topics.